wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/210-cabinet-minute-decision-no-476.md

 ---
+doc_date: '1962-10-02'
+doc_num: 210
+doc_order: 210
+naa_refs:
+- naa_barcode: 1162909
+  naa_control_symbol: VOLUME 9
+  naa_series: A3917
+  reference: '[NAA: A3917/l VOLUME 9]'
-title: "210 CABINET MINUTE, DECISION NO. 476"
+title: CABINET MINUTE, DECISION NO. 476
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10075
 vol_id: 27
-doc_date: 1962-10-02
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 210 CABINET MINUTE, DECISION NO. 476

-NAA: A3917/l VOLUME 9

 Canberra, 2 October 1962

 Confidential

  **European Common Market: Meeting of Commonwealth Prime Ministers**

 The Prime Minister reported to the Cabinet on the meeting of Prime Ministers held in London between 10th and 19th September,

-  1. the results of the conference are, in broad, indicated by the terms of the communiqué; 1
+  1. the results of the conference are, in broad, indicated by the terms of the communiqué; [1](#f1)
   2. Britain will enter the Common Market for what it regards as high and lasting international political reasons;
   3. the time of Britain’s final decision will be as early as possible.
   4. two points of policy to which the Australian Ministers purposely adhered at the meetings were that no objection in principle to Britain’s entry should be expressed, and that no general benediction upon Britain’s entry could be considered, let alone given;